mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 * https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki
 * https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki

-Note that relative locks in bitcin are based on _inputs_ and _outputs_, with inputs only able to spend outputs after they are confirmed beneath a certain number of blocks.
+Note that relative locks in Bitcoin are based on transaction _inputs_ and _outputs_, with inputs only able to spend outputs after they are confirmed beneath a certain number of blocks.
 We cannot do this in Grin due to the pruning of old data.
-Spent outputs will eventually be removed and will no longer be verified individually.
-So we cannot reference outputs in Grin for relative locks.
-Bitcoin encumbers individual outputs whereas in Grin we encumber transactions via transaction kernels.
+Spent outputs will eventually be removed and cannot be relied upon as part of the validation process.
+Bitcoin encumbers individual outputs whereas in Grin we encumber transactions via the constituent transaction kernels.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions